Datadae/PandasAI-Project-01/README.md

 # **Project Description**

+In this project, I conducted an in-depth exploration of an E-commerce Customer Behavior and Purchase Dataset using Python within Jupyter Notebooks.
+Leveraging the powerful capabilities of Pandas and Pandas AI.I uncoverd insights, patterns, and trends within the data, ultimately aiming to gain a comprehensive understanding of customer behavior in the E-commerce domain.

 ## **About Dataset**
 The "E-commerce Customer Behavior and Purchase Dataset" is a synthetic dataset generated using the Faker Python library.
 It simulates a comprehensive e-commerce environment, capturing various aspects of customer behavior and purchase history within a digital marketplace.